Last Updated on November 24, 2025

 Understanding Candle Range Theory (CRT)

-Candle Range Theory (CRT) is a powerful approach and helps in understating market dynamics.
-CRT operates on the principle that every candlestick is a representation of a range of price action.
-We can say that a candle in a higher timeframe is a range of price action in lower timeframe.
+Candle Range Theory (CRT) is a powerful approach and helps in understanding market dynamics.
+The theory operates on the principle that every candlestick is a representation of a range of price action.
+We can say that a candlestick in a higher timeframe is a range of price action in lower timeframe.
 When we analyze the HTF candle closely in lower time frame, there is a clear range of price action between the highest and lowest of the HTF candlestick.

-Price action within the ranges is not randomly move; it is structured and can follow certain market behavior.
+Price does not move randomly within these ranges.
+Price movement is structured and can follow certain market behavior.
 The price can sweep, break out or retest these ranges.
 Such behavior is seen in candlestick patterns.
 These candlesticks provide deeper information of market sentiment.
 The way market moves within the ranges informs traders about the market’s intention to accumulate, manipulate or distribute.
 From there we collect probabilities and predict the next move of the market.

 The range is not static.
 Ranges of HTF in LTF can vary.
 However, in order to catch more logical trade.
 There should be proper accumulation, manipulation and distribution.
 Normal ranges are less predictive in nature.
 That is why, its combination with ICT power of 3 makes it powerful.